-The Bureau of Land Management (BLM) is the federal agency that manages America's public lands The huge Grand Staircase, an immense geologic formation, extends from the bottom of the Grand Canyon in Arizona to the top riser of Bryce Canyon National Park in Utah.
+The huge Grand Staircase, an immense geologic formation, extends from the bottom of the Grand Canyon in Arizona to the top riser of Bryce Canyon National Park in Utah.
 The Grand Staircase-Escalante National Monument is a portion of the Grand Staircase that is inside Utah plus a whole lot more - from the towns of Big Water, Glendale and Kanab, Utah, on the southwest, to the towns of Escalante and Boulder on the northeast.
 There are three main regions in the Monument: the Grand Staircase, the Kaiparowits Plateau, and the Canyons of the Escalante - all of which are administered by the BLM as part of the National Landscape Conservation System - a 27-million-acre (110,000 km2) collection of lands in 887 federally designated areas.
 At 1.9 million acres, the Grand Staircase-Escalante Monument is by far the largest of these lands - slightly larger in area than the state of Delaware.

 Grand Staircase-Escalante National Monument, entirely inside Utah, covers a small area of the northwestern corner of the Grand Staircase, missing much of the geologic staircase, and including a huge chunk of mineral-rich Southern Utah, including School and Institutional Trust Lands granted by Congress (1896), and county roads.
 Cities and state parks are excluded from the Mounument, are completely surrounded by the Monument.